bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="maxDistance">maxDistance</a> | The maximum distance (in metres) to search from the given point.
 If not specified, the maximum distance is unlimited.
 <a name="maxResults">maxResults</a> | Maximum number of matched addresses to return for each input address.
 The default is 1.
 <a name="minScore">minScore</a> | The minimum score an address match must have before it is included in the results.
 Scores range between 0 and 100 inclusive.
 The default is 0.
 <a name="narrativeLocation">narrativeLocation</a> | Written directions to the site.
-A narrative typically starts at the closest known, named physical feature to the site as in the following:<br>from Tlell, travel north on highway 16 to the big golden spruce tree on your left, hike west for about one kilometre.
+A narrative typically starts at the closest known, named physical feature to the site as in the following:<br>From Tlell, travel north on highway 16 till you see a big golden spruce tree on your left, hike west for about one kilometre.

 One of any, aA value of 'any' will return a point type other than accessPoint if one is defined; otherwise, it will return an accessPoint.
 An accessPoint is a point that lies on the curb or road edge of the site's assigned street and in the middle of a site’s driveway or access lane.
 If a site has no driveway or access lane, the accessPoint will be located in the middle of the entrance walkway.
 A parcelPoint is a point that is known to lie within the boundaries of a land parcel that contains the site being addressed.
 A routingPoint is a point that lies on a road centreline and directly in front of a site's accessPoint.
 A frontDoorPoint is a point represents the location of the front door or main entrance to a house or building.
 A rooftopPoint is a point representing the location of the roof of a house or building